 Hongbao Ru Ware

-Artist profile — Zhenfang Wang, born 1969, is a National Arts and Crafts Master, a provincial-level representative inheritor of the national intangible cultural heritage of Ru ware firing techniques, a Senior Engineer, Senior Arts and Crafts Specialist, and Senior Appraiser of Ancient Ceramics.
+Wang Zhenfang (b.
+1969) is a National Arts and Crafts Master, provincial-level representative inheritor of the national intangible cultural heritage of Ru ware firing techniques, Senior Engineer, Senior Arts and Crafts Specialist, and Senior Appraiser of Ancient Ceramics.

-Master Wang’s creations have been collected by hundreds of prominent figures across politics, culture, and the arts — including the former Vice Chairman of the Chinese People’s Political Consultative Conference, the former Chief Executives of Hong Kong and Macao, and former heads of state of Japan and South Korea — as well as by institutions such as the British Museum of Treasures, the Thai Senate, the China Welfare Foundation, and the Taipei City Government.
+Master Wang’s creations have been collected by hundreds of prominent figures across politics, culture, and the arts—including former Vice Chairmen of the Chinese People’s Political Consultative Conference, former Chief Executives of Hong Kong and Macao, and former heads of state of Japan and South Korea—as well as by institutions such as the British Museum of Treasures, the Thai Senate, the China Welfare Foundation, and the Taipei City Government.

 Elegant Tea Set